 Does the Tesla have Autopilot hardware?

-We look for different things with different hardware versions.
+Perhaps you are wondering which tesla models have Autopilot, or if a specific car has it.
+To answer this, we look for different things with different hardware versions.
 Let’s start with what car model it is.

 Tesla Model X